“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “You will?”

 “Ha!
-Hey catch the shoji, will you?
+Catch the shoji, will you?
 Don’t want to embarrass the natives.”

-Kumiko was waiting in the genkon when Thackeray came into the kitchen.
+Kumiko was waiting in the genkan when Thackeray came into the kitchen.
 He pulled out a chair for her and they chatted a while across the kitchen table.

-Kumiko left in a cheerful mood, and Thackeray admitted to himself that he enjoyed talking with her.
-She was cute and she had that way about her, that gentle pleading voice that flowed so incessantly warm to the heart.
-It was not hard to understand why Taylor’s heart, as Johnson put it, had melted like warm butter on a Houston sidewalk in July.
+Kumiko left in a cheerful mood.
+Thackeray had to admit to himself that he enjoyed talking with her.
+She was cute and she had that way about her, such a warm and gentle voice.
+It was not hard to understand why Taylor’s heart, as Johnson put it, melted like butter on a Houston sidewalk in July.

 Thackeray locked the door and turned out the lights.
 The apartment was dark.
 He walked carefully to his room and groped for his futon.